 MARK DENOTATION

-- 1 Incomplete
+I Incomplete

 IP In Progress

-ΑU Audit
+AU Audit

 CR Credit

 NC No Credit

 S Satisfactory

 U Unsatisfactory

 W Withdrew

+WA Administrative Withdrawal

+WF Withdrew Failing

 WP Withdrew Passing

-WF Withdrew Failing

 A mark of "I" may be assigned to a student who has not completed all course requirements, but has demonstrated work of passing quality.
 It is the student's responsibility to arrange completion of the course requirements with the instructor.
-The "I" mark must be removed from the student's transcript by the last day of the semester subsequent to the scheduled completion of the course, or it is automatically replaced by the grade of "F." An extension of time past the the last day of the semester subsequent to the scheduled completion of the course is permitted only in unusual circumstances and must be approved in advance by the course instructor and department chairman.
-Students who are members of military reserve or national guard units who must arrange an "I" as a result of activation authorized by the President of the United States are governed by a separate policy (see Military Duty Policy in the CHRP Student Handbook).
+The "I" mark must be removed from the student's transcript by the last day of the semester subsequent to the scheduled completion of the course, or it is automatically replaced by the grade of "F." An extension of time past the last day of the semester subsequent to the scheduled completion of the course is permitted only in unusual circumstances and must be approved in advance by the course instructor and department chairman.
+Students who are members of military reserve or National Guard units who must arrange an "I" as a result of activation authorized by the President of the United States are governed by a separate policy (see Military Duty Policy in the CHRP Student Handbook).